 Across a whole range of themes, we have experts available who can help media by providing analysis on aspects of the climate crisis from multiple angles.

-Dr Kerry Papps from the Deparment of Economics writes for The Conversation.
+Dr Mel Channon (SPS) writes for The Conversation.

-Dr Ben Radley from the Centre for Development Studies writes for The Conversation.
+Dr Christina Demski from the Department of Psychology writes for The Conversation.

 How a yeast fed on waste could take a seat at the dinner table – and curb deforestation.